'Staggering' clean-up of polluted river

 Natural Resources Wales (NRW) said it marked a potential "step change" in how the problem is handled.

-Metal mining in the UK peaked in the 18th and 19th Centuries and though they have now all closed, their effect on the environment is still obvious.
+Metal mining in the UK peaked in the 18th and 19th centuries and though they have now all closed, their effect on the environment is still obvious.

 - 'One in five rivers' in Wales polluted by sewage - WWF